15+ Git Rebase vs Merge Interview Questions 2025: Workflows, Conflicts & Recovery

 feature: D'---E'

-Notice I've used D' and E' instead of D and E. These are new commits with different SHA hashes, even though they contain the same code changes as the originals.
-The original D and E still exist in Git's object database temporarily, but they're now orphaned and will eventually be garbage collected.
+Notice D' and E' instead of D and E—these are new commits with different SHA hashes, even though they contain the same code changes.
+After rebasing, merging feature into main can be a "fast-forward" merge:

 main: A---B---C---D'---E'

-This linear history is easier to read and understand, which is why many teams prefer it.
+This linear history is easier to read and understand.

 Your feature: A---B---C (pushed to origin)